^ Skip to main content

 The Brent Cross Town Controlled Parking area covers all estate roads and both the Claremont Way Car Park, and the temporary Tilling Road Car Park, which can be accessed by the Costa Coffee roundabout behind Brent South Shopping Park (there is a pedestrian route that connects through to Claremont Way).
 Parking wardens monitor these areas, and automated cameras will record any vehicles which exceed the time limits in the car park.

-From Friday 2nd January 2026, the Claremont Way Car Park will be free for the first 30minutes, after which parking charges will be applicable.
+Since January 2026, the Claremont Way Car Park was made free for the first 30minutes, after which parking charges will be applicable.
 Please check the signs displayed for the restrictions covering different parking bays and car parks will operate 24/7.
 Should your vehicle be found to be parked in this area in contravention of the parking rules, a Private Parking Ticket (PPT) may be issued.
 Full details of these penalties are available from the signs located around the town and car parks.
 See parking charges here.

 Transport links to Brent Cross Town